Did you know?

 Over the decades, the King County Assessor's office has become a remarkable repository of bits and pieces of the region's history.
 Pictures, most of which are now located in the State Archives, show initial construction of virtually every home and building in King County.
 Massive hand-written ledgers carry the property tax rolls from the turn of the 20th Century.

 Today, the assessor's staff uses a variety of tools — detailed maps (both in paper and electronic), Tablet PCs to record and upload data, digital cameras to take a current snapshot of your property, and even an old fashion measuring tape.
-In 2011, the International Association of Assessing Officers (IAAO) award it’s best jurisdiction award to the King County Assessor’s Office.
+In 2011, the International Association of Assessing Officers (IAAO) awarded its best jurisdiction award to the King County Assessor's Office.
 This award is conferred on a national, state/provincial, regional or local assessment agency that has instituted a technical, procedural or administrative program that is, for the affected jurisdiction, an improvement over prior programs, and is generally recognized as a component of a model assessment system and a contributing factor to equity in property taxation.

 It's all in dedication to our taxpayers to conduct our work in a fair, equitable and understandable manner.